jennihultman/Linux-course-2019/README.md

 - 13th of October 2017	Feedback	Optional

 ## Exam and feedback
 By 5th of October each student should submit online to the teacher (instruction during the introduction day) the solutions of the problems.
-Student will pass the exam if they will answer correctly at least 70% of the problems and questions.
-The teacher will give the final results in two weeks.
+Student will pass the exam if they will answer correctly at least 75% (45 out of 60 points) of the problems and questions.
+The teachers will give the final results in two weeks.
 If the student is interested on 13th of October there will be a session where the teachers will give feedback to the students on the solutions of the problems.

 ## Organizers
 - Docent Jenni Hultman, University of Helsinki, Finland